+7.4.0 Overview

+Coverage information provisioning is a key part to realize the requirements as descried in clause 7.3.

+This clause categories related solutions into two types:

+1) Coverage information provisioning to UE as described in clause 7.4.1.

+2) Coverage information provisioning to core network (AMF/MME) as described in clause 7.4.2.

 7.4.1 To UE

 The solution in Release 17 and Solutions #1, #3, #6, #7, #8, #11 and #16 assume that a UE has access to coverage information allowing the UE to know fairly precisely (e.g. maybe with 1 minute or better accuracy) when coverage at a current or future location will start and end.